jdtogni78/FamilyFund-public/README.md

 The objective is to create a first MVP of a fund shares management system.
 * First goal in to have minimal functionality.
-* No graphical interface (manual inputs for most, some command line parameters and one API).
+* No graphical interface (manual inputs for some, API for others).
 * Focus on code quality, good OO/separation of concepts
 * Use Java or PHP.
 * Use Frameworks/ORM: Java Spring/Hibernate or some PHP Framework (Symfony/Laravel/Composer).